kksharma-gitExcel/MS_Excel-Projects/README.md

 3. You will find techniques which is used to improve data quality.

 ### Getting stared
-To explore the projects, simply navigate to the respective folders and may have to download the file (espeically excel file).
+To explore the projects, simply navigate to the respective folders and may have to download the file (especially excel file).

 **Important Note:**
 some file contains Macro code.
 You many have to adjust your security settings in order to run the code or view the code.